scuba-tech/simple-slides/README.md

 # simple-slides
 Create and present simple slideshows through an awesome local implementation of Remark, Markdown, Mermaid, and Katex!

+Why?
+Because, honestly... who *really* wants to deal with office suite formatting changes, spending too-much time making diagrams, and worrying about long-term compatibility and cross-platform editing of presentations?

+This implementation allows you to create the slideshow *very* rapidly inside of a single file, refer to any outside assets *if* desired, is offline-portable, and can run on any modern web browser on any operating system (oh, and you can easily export your work to any format down the road!)

 ## Use
-Download the template HTML file.
-Open it in browser, and then open it in your text editor of choice.
-You'll very quickly figure it out.
+- Download the template HTML file.
+- Open it in browser, and then open it in your text editor of choice.
+- You'll very quickly figure it out.
 HINT: use markdown, and "---" denotes a new slide. :)

 ### Formatting
 - Main content: Markdown